alainstalder/jexler/guide.md

 could be shared as bash scripts across all four platforms, but that's already a different story...

-=== Checks and Cleanups
+### checks and cleanups

-At work I continue to use it since 2013 for various minor maintenance things, e.g. for checking if certain nightly builds have really run or for warning when disk space is getting low resp. cleaning up right away in that case, and for a few more things, including a few simple web GUIs.
+At work, I continue to use it since 2013 for various minor maintenance things, e.g. for checking if certain nightly builds have really run or for warning when disk space is getting low resp. cleaning up right away in that case, and for a few more things, including a few simple web GUIs.

-=== More
+### more

 I am curious whether and for what purposes jexler might be used, but would also not be angry if practically nobody uses it, it was fun to write jexler and I personally like it, both